simint-ai/simiir-studio/README.md

 docker-compose down
 ```

-## Quick Test with Real SimIIR Config
+## Quick Test with SimIIR Config

-After starting the server, test with a real simIIR configuration:
+After starting the server, test with a simIIR configuration:

 ```bash
 # Create simulation from simIIR example